liam-0398/Eris/README.md

 or not lol)
 - **Cross-Platform**: A big motivator for making this is to run on anything and everything, including running over SSH.
 Support for PowerPC Macs is coming soon and it will target G4s, optimized with Altivec for the absolute best performance.
-Theoretically it will compile on any platform FPC and FPC's
-Free Vision will compile on.
+Theoretically it will compile on any platform Free Vision will compile on.

 ## Getting the toolchain (fpcupdeluxe)